ydb-platform/ydb/ydb/docs/en/core/reference/ydb-sdk/topic.md

 Information about which messages have already been processed can be [saved on the client side](#client-commit) by sending the starting consumer offset to the server when creating a new connection.
 This does not change the consumer offset on the server.

+You can use [transactions](#read-tx).
+In this case, the reading offset will change only when the transaction is commited.
+When you connect again, all uncommited messages will be read.

 {% list tabs %}

 - C++